 Shortly after renting began, the apartment complex was converted to condominiums and The Palms Homeowners Association was incorporated on August 12, 1980.

 This home was originally owned by Antone (Tony) Dalu.
 Dalu was a prominent interior and landscape designer who was a contemporary of famed Palm Springs interior designer Arthur Elrod.
 Records show Dalu doing business in Palm Springs as early as 1954 and by 1957 he was working with the Alexander Construction Company.
-He was the interior designer for their Ocotillo Lodge and staged the Enchanted Village model home located at 640 Compadre Rd in Little Beverly Hills.
-Dalu later worked with architect Hugh Kaptur, AIA, who designed The Palm Condos, also located in Little Beverly Hills.
+He decorated Bob and Helene's first home on Apache Cir in Twin Palms.
+Dalu won a design competition where he was selected as the interior designer for their Ocotillo Lodge in 1957.
+Later that same year, he furnished the Enchanted Village model home located at 640 Compadre Rd in Little Beverly Hills.
+He also worked with Donald Wexler, FAIA, including decorating and landscaping the Wexler family home.
+He later worked with architect Hugh Kaptur, AIA, who designed The Palm Condos, also located in Little Beverly Hills.
+Dalu met Kaptur while they were working for Wexler.

 Gale Eldridge resided at 634 Bedford Drive with his wife Emelina and three children (Gail, Donna and Bobby).
 He was a patrolman with the Palm Springs Police Department for less than two years before tragically becoming the first police officer killed in the line of duty in the village.